desislavsd/require.all/README.md

     * *default* - `true`

 ##Resolve
-`require.all` actually returns a function which may be used to resolve all modules.
+`require.all()` actually returns a function which may be used to resolve all modules.
 Think of it as a `forEach` loop, that loops trough all the loaded modules.
 It may be applied as many times as you wish.
 It may be applied in two modes:

 * If you pass no parameter or an array of parameters only the modules that are functions will be executed.
-If the return value is none falsy it will be the new value that will be available in the output of `require.all`.
+If the return value is none falsy it will be the new value that will be available in the returned from `require.all()` object (function).
 ```js
 var modules = require.all('./modules');
 // assume we have module foo